Qapqal News: Content

-The newspaper's name is printed in four languages on its front page: Xibe, Chinese, Uyghur (چاپچال گېزىت, Chapchal Gëzit) and Kazakh (چاپچال گازەت, Çapçal Gazet).
+The newspaper's name is printed in four languages on its front page: Xibe, Chinese, Uyghur (چاپچال گېزىت) and Kazakh (چاپچال گازەت).
 About 80% of its content consists of translated reports from China's official Xinhua News Agency and other wire services, with the remaining 20% written by the paper's own staff.
 Even the paper's own staff do not always write their articles in Xibe; sometimes, they write in Chinese, Uyghur or Kazakh and then translate it into Xibe later.
 The paper does not accept advertisements.

 The Qapqal News plays an important role in Xibe language planning and standardisation.
 The editors are highly conscious of their role as the modern caretakers not just of their own language but of the Manchu language which few besides Xibe people can read and write anymore; Manchu proper is nearly extinct, with the last native speakers As of 2007 believed to be 18 octogenerian residents of the village of Sanjiazi near Qiqihar in Northern Heilongjiang.
 The problem is that the Xibe language exhibits increasing diglossia, with the old Manchu terminology in the standard written language being replaced by a large body of Standard Chinese loanwords in the spoken language; many younger readers lack familiarity with the older Manchu words.
 The editors of the Qapqal News thus worry that their desire to reach the widest audience possible conflicts with their role as a guardian of the standard language and of Manchu culture in general.

 Staff

-The current editor-in-chief, Iktan (伊克坦, Yīkètǎn), is a graduate of the Minzu University of China; aside from Xibe, he also speaks Chinese, Uyghur, Kazakh and Russian.
+The current editor-in-chief, Iktan (伊克坦), is a graduate of the Minzu University of China; aside from Xibe, he also speaks Chinese, Uyghur, Kazakh and Russian.
 He began working for the Ice Banjin in 1958 and took over as editor-in-chief of the Qapqal News in 1985.
 The paper has a total staff of 25 people; however, all but two lack a formal journalism education background and 20 only have a middle-school or lower educational background.